This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of esophagitis?

-Signs and symptoms depend on the cause of your esophagitis.
-You may have any of the following:
+Signs and symptoms depend on the cause:

 - Pain in the middle of your chest that may spread to your back